From the Sidelines to the Shoulder: Using Co-Teaching as the Engine for Instructional Coaching

 New Release!
 Crush it from the Start: 25 Tips for Instructional Coaches and Leaders

-Today marks the release of my new bookβa resource designed for instructional coaches, principals, assistant principals, college of education professors, and district office leaders who are committed to transforming teaching and learning in the modern classroom.
-This book isnβt just about coaching strategies; itβs about understanding the content necessary to navigate education in the ageContinueContinue reading “New Release!
+📬 Stay in the loop Join educators getting weekly insights on AI, co-teaching, and instructional leadership.
+Subscribe Today marks the release of my new book—a resource designed for instructional coaches, principals, assistant principals, college of education professors, and district office leaders who are committed to transforming teaching and learning in the modern classroom.
+This bookContinueContinue reading “New Release!
 Crush it from the Start: 25 Tips for Instructional Coaches and Leaders”

 The Power of Rehearsal: The Most Overlooked Step in Instructional Coaching

-Instructional coaching is a powerful tool for transforming teaching and learning, but one of its most underutilized strategies within instructional coaching is lesson rehearsal by the teaching being coachedβa safe, structured opportunity for teachers to practice new instructional strategies before implementing them in the classroom.
+Instructional coaching is a powerful tool for transforming teaching and learning, but one of its most underutilized strategies within instructional coaching is lesson rehearsal by the teaching being coached—a safe, structured opportunity for teachers to practice new instructional strategies before implementing them in the classroom.
 Check out how this critical element of instructional coaching can be implemented and be apart of your coaching toolkit and practice.

 Proving Our Impact: How Instructional Coaches Can Use Regression Analysis to Demonstrate Their Value

-Recently, my PLN colleague Roxi Thompson posed some compelling questions on LinkedIn: How do you collect data to demonstrate the impact of your coaching program?
-What methods have you found effective, especially in showing improvement in areas like instructional design or student learning?
-As instructional coaches, these are the questions we must answer to advocateContinueContinue reading “Proving Our Impact: How Instructional Coaches Can Use Regression Analysis to Demonstrate Their Value”
+📬 Stay in the loop Join educators getting weekly insights on AI, co-teaching, and instructional leadership.
+Subscribe Recently, my PLN colleague Roxi Thompson posed some compelling questions on LinkedIn: How do you collect data to demonstrate the impact of your coaching program?
+What methods have you found effective, especially in showing improvement in areas likeContinueContinue reading “Proving Our Impact: How Instructional Coaches Can Use Regression Analysis to Demonstrate Their Value”